ycpcs/cs320-spring2019/projects/Text_Adventure_Game.md

 ===============
 Design and develop a platform for creating and playing text-based adventure games, AKA interactive fiction, as described for [Adventure](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure), the first such game of its kind.
 In order to fully understand the concept, as well as the endless possibilities, you should first study the history of the early interactive fiction games, as well as locate an implementation that you can play, to familiarize yourself with the genre.

 The game is based upon a player traversing a "map": a collection of locations (rooms), the connections between those rooms, and the commands to move between rooms.
 As the player traverses the map, they collect treasures, and are confronted with a number of problems they must solve in order to continue to make progress in the game.
-The goal is to traverse as much of the map as possible, collecting as much treasure as possible, removing the treasure to a safe location, and surviving the adventure, while scoringas many points as possible.
+The goal is to traverse as much of the map as possible, collecting as much treasure as possible, removing the treasure to a safe location, and surviving the adventure, while scoring as many points as possible.

 Basic Requirements
 ==================